 The aim of the ENTRi project has precisely been that of continuing the certification of courses by using and updating the C³MC standards developed in the past by the European Group on Training (EGT) and by aligning them to the new training requirements and standards in order to offer a unique opportunity to training institutions active in Europe and beyond to deliver harmonised and certified training courses.
 With a view to achieve the above objectives a phased approach to revise, consolidate, strengthen and update the then EGT C³MC certification system was envisaged and implemented.

 Under phase I of the ENTRi project, all the EGT standard course curricula have been updated and streamlined.
 Furthermore, new course curricula have been developed, namely: country specific pre-deployment training; Leadership & Gender; Security Sector Reform; Mentoring in Civilian Crisis Management and; Hostile Environment Awareness Training.

-The ENTRi project Phase II envisages further the fostering of the certification mechanisms through an enhanced promotion of European training standards with the development of new course concepts, the revision of existing ones and the certification of courses delivered by EU and non EU training centres.
+The ENTRi project Phase II and III further fostered the certification mechanisms through an enhanced promotion of European training standards with the development of new course concepts, the revision of existing ones and the certification of courses delivered by EU and non EU training centres.